Linear maps on k^I, and homomorphic images of infinite direct product algebras: Applications to Lie algebras

 \begin{proof} By~\cite[Theorem~26]{prod_Lie1}, quoted above, every element of each of the $L_i$ is a sum of at most two brackets, hence the same is true in $L,$ hence in $B.$ In particular, $B$ is idempotent (in Lie algebra language, perfect): $B=[B,B].$ Combining this with Theorem~\ref{T.main}, we get

-Hence $B=f(A_\mathrm{fin}),$ so it is a sum of the mutually annihilating images of finitely many of the simple Lie algebras $L_i;$ in particular, $Z(B)=\{0\}.$ Combining this with the final assertions of Theorem~\ref{T.main} gives the desired conclusions. \end{proof}
+Hence $B=f(A_\mathrm{fin}),$ so it is a sum of the mutually annihilating images of the simple Lie algebras $L_i;$ in particular, $Z(B)=\{0\}.$ Combining this with the final assertions of Theorem~\ref{T.main} gives the desired conclusions. \end{proof}